isabella232/bas-style-kit/README.md

 3. `$ cd /srv/apps/bas-style-kit`
 4. `$ http-server -p 9000`

-Visit: [bas-style-kit-dev-node1.v.m](http://bas-style-kit-dev-node1.v.m/http) to see a *kitchen sink* example.
+Visit: [bas-style-kit-dev-node1.v.m](http://bas-style-kit-dev-node1.v.m/http) to see a the index of examples.

 To deploy changes to a production environment: